dykandDK/home-assistant-config/README.md

 This means that the dashboards are divided into seperate files that are located in the [/include](/include) folder.

 ## Custom components
-I use several custom compontents that are installed via [HACS](https://hacs.xyz/):
+I use several custom frontend compontents that are installed via [HACS](https://hacs.xyz/):

 - [Browser_mod](https://github.com/thomasloven/hass-browser_mod)
 - [Kiosk mode](https://github.com/maykar/kiosk-mode)